eosdac/eosdac-token-explorer/deamon/Readme.md

-#Script for constructing token balances based on transfer actions
+<h2>Script for constructing token balances based on transfer actions</h2>

 this script only works on nodes that have the history plugin enabled with the correct filter.